Eczbek/xieite/docs/macros/REPEAT_CONCATENATE.md

 <br/>

 Repeats the concatenation of an expression with itself.
-Maximum repetition count is 255.

 <br/><br/>